indigo-dc/tts/gitbook/admin.md

 - ListenPort, will be set to the internal port the TTS is listening at

 And for production use:
-- ssl, set to 'true'
+- SSL, set to 'true'
 - CaCertFile, set to the path to the file
 - CertFile, set to the path to the file
 - KeyFile, set to the path to the file